heracx-ai/qhronos/design.md

 ### Health & Status Endpoints
 - `/status` and `/health` endpoints provide service health and configuration information for monitoring and automation.

+### Analytics & Metrics (Planned)
+While the schema includes tables for analytics and performance metrics, the current implementation does not yet include background jobs or API endpoints for populating or exposing these metrics.
+This is a planned enhancement.

 ---

 ## 6. Data Model